Resources

 Passive Funds

 In passive funds, the portfolio is designed to replicate a specific index or benchmark, such as index funds or exchange-traded funds (ETFs).
-In these funds, the fund manager takes a passive role as the stock selection and decision-making are driven by the benchmark index.
+The fund manager is passive in these funds, as the benchmark index drives the stock selection and decision-making.
 The fund manager's job is to closely track the index with minimal deviation.

 While mutual funds carry some level of risk, they can be a relatively safer investment option compared to investing directly in individual stocks.
 However, it is essential to carefully analyse the fund's performance, portfolio composition, and risk factors before investing.